 Our team at Brooks Rehabilitation is made up of clinicians and other medical health professionals who treat spinal injuries.
 All our therapists are board certified experts who go above and beyond to ensure patients receive the best care possible.
 At Brooks Rehabilitation, we treat all patients like family.

 Neurosurgeons are medical doctors who diagnose and treat conditions that affect the nervous system.
 These include the brain, spinal cord, and nerves.
 Finding a neurosurgeon who specializes in spinal cord injury can help save patient’s lives, ease their pain, and help them function optimally.

-Orthopedic spine surgeons specialize in diagnosing and treating spinal injuries caused by degenerative conditions and trauma-related accidents.
+Orthopedic spine surgeons specialize in diagnosing and treating spinal fractures caused by degenerative conditions and trauma-related accidents.
 Their specialization includes determining which spinal bones have been fractured and the severity of the fractures, diagnosing spinal stability, and working with other specialists to find the best treatment plan for each SCI treatment.

 SCI treatments vary depending on the patient’s medical history and the severity of the injury.
-We recommend seeking immediate medical attention from a qualified orthopedic specialist as soon as a spinal cord injury occurs.
+We recommend seeking immediate medical attention from a qualified orthopedic specialist as soon as a spinal cord fracture occurs.